Awish-Senpai/ForgottenKeep/README.md

 • Changed the color of some minor things.
 • Made the `Quick Selector` transparent and blurred.
 • Made the settings menu transparent and blurred.
+• Changed the color of the role selector for server to transparent and blurry.
+• Changed some colors for some elements to match with the theme.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.